cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 #### 2. List process
 make two text files 'train.txt' and 'test.txt' file in the folder '/List/'.

-The content structure of the text file is as follows
+The content structure of the text file is as follows:
 ```
 train.txt
 │